Kelly Townsend: Patriot Party Movement of Arizona

-Anti Abortion Activism
+Anti abortion activism

 In 2005, Townsend wrote a book Christ Centered Childbirth, and has been a longstanding anti-abortion activist.

 In 2009, three years before taking office, Townsend was an activist in the Walk for Life marches whose primary goal was to overturn Roe v.
 Wade.
 In 2019, Townsend made headlines posting a photo of herself with a teardrop symbol in support of an anti-abortion bill alleging that allowing aborted babies to die after an abortion is infanticide.

-Failed Congressional Bid and Defeat in 2022 State Senate Primary
+Failed congressional bid and defeat in 2022 state senate primary

 In 2022, Townsend said she gave up the Congress race and a much coveted Trump endorsement to fight Wendy Rogers for an Arizona Senate seat.
 Townsend lost the August 2022 District 7 State Senate primary to Rogers by a 59.7% to 40.3% margin.

-Personal
+Personal life

 Townsend was married to pilot Daniel Townsend, who died in a helicopter crash in 2009.
 She has three adult children.